freetonik/minifeed/qa/testing.md

 #### Single item page

-1. open any item from any feed
+1. open any item from any blog
 1. check `open original` button opens correct external page
 1. check that item has text content
 1. check "More from..." block shows items from correct feed